 A DUI Attorney Can Help

 The process of navigating through a DUI or DWI charge can be complicated and emotional.
 If convicted, DUI and DWI offenses can result in the loss of your driver’s license, large fines, and in some situations, jail time.
 The stigma associated with a DUI conviction may affect not only you but also your spouse and children.
 For many people, it affects their careers and education.
-With much at stake, it is crucial to have an experienced lawyer who will work to protect your rights and your record.
-You need a DUI lawyer who has the experience to notice mistakes made by the police and prosecutors in your case.
+With much at stake, it’s crucial to have an experienced lawyer who works to protect your rights and record.
+You need a DUI lawyer who has the experience to notice mistakes made by police and prosecutors in your case.
 Our attorneys have handled hundreds of DUI/DWI cases.

-An attorney can also help you explore the various constitutional protections and police procedures that should be followed in all cases, and a police or lab violation can be grounds for challenging a DUI charge.
-For example, some cases may be defended on the grounds that the police did not have probable cause to stop you.
-Others may be defended on the basis that a field sobriety test was improperly administered.
-While you may be tempted to get the case over with quickly by simply entering a guilty plea, you should, at a minimum, speak to a DWI attorney before pleading guilty to determine whether the charge can be challenged and explore what options are available.
+An attorney can also help you explore the various constitutional protections and police procedures that should be followed.
+A police or lab violation can be grounds for challenging a DUI charge.
+For example, some cases may be defended on the grounds that the police did not have probable cause to Simply entering a guilty plea may be a tempting option to get the case over with quickly.
+But, at a minimum you should speak to a DWI attorney before pleading guilty.
+A DWI attorney can determine whether the charge can be challenged and explore available options.
 An attorney can also assist with convincing the prosecution to give you a plea bargain.
-By speaking with an attorney, you will be fully informed on how the charge may affect you down the road and feel confident you made the best decision on how to handle the charge.
+By speaking with an attorney, you will be fully informed on how the charge may affect you down the road.
+Therefore, you can feel confident you made the best decision on how to handle the charge.

-Choosing the Right DUI Attorney in Sioux Falls
+Choosing the Right DUI/DWI Attorney in Sioux Falls